galperins4/snappy/README.md

 ```

 ## Usage
-Run the script with the appropriate command as follows: 'python3 snappy.py --flag'.
-For available options use the '--help' flag
+Run the script with the appropriate command as follows: `python3 snappy.py --flag`.
+For available options use the `--help` flag

 ## To Do